Dishwasher Buying Guide

 - Measure the space for your dishwasher carefully.
 Pay close attention to dishwasher dimensions.

 - Shop for a dishwasher that suits your lifestyle.
-If you live alone, you could save yourself money by option for a compact or slimline model.
+If you live alone, you could save yourself money by opting for a compact or slimline model.

 - It is advisable to install your dishwasher as close to the sink as possible in order to keep the plumbing together.